 Our volunteers are a vital part of our success.
 We provide the best possible care in every way and much of the support we provide wouldn’t be possible without our generous volunteers.
 Whether it’s helping run a fundraising event, hospital radio, ward helper or offering a caring ear, our volunteers’ generosity make our services better.

-We currently have a number of volunteer opportunities available at Furness General Hospital, the Royal Lancaster Infirmary, and Westmorland General Hospital.
+From time to time we have volunteer opportunities available at Furness General Hospital, the Royal Lancaster Infirmary, and Westmorland General Hospital.
 For further information on volunteering at the University Hospitals of Morecambe Bay NHS Trust, contact Barry Rigg: firstname.lastname@example.org

 Where can you volunteer?